 Depending on the season (Summer) and your climate (Sub-tropical, tropical) it may be acceptable to have cold foods, but preferably not directly from the fridge.

 Second: Neutralise the PH

-The main cause of inflammation or gut discomfort is overgrowth of the wrong kinds of bacteria in the gastrointestinal tract.
-Neutralising the pH creates conditions which deprive pathological bacteria of their ideal replicating environment – changing the conditions and stopping them from growing.
-Ideally if the pH is neutralised effectively, the bacteria will just stop production immediately, and leave town.
+The main cause of inflammation or gut discomfort is the overgrowth of the wrong kinds of bacteria in the gastrointestinal tract.
+Neutralising the pH creates conditions that deprive pathological bacteria of their ideal replicating environment – changing the conditions and stopping them from growing.
+Ideally, if the pH is neutralised effectively, the bacteria will just stop production immediately, and leave town.